 Brand your own AR experience

 That said, you don’t need to be a powerhouse brand like the BMWs or Nike’s of the world to launch a successful marketing campaign and gain value from Snapchat’s monetized AR platform.
-Mid-size brands with an appetite for innovation and interest in emerging technologies can also benefit from Snapchat AR ads, as a means of diversifying their product offerings and better understanding and connecting with their target audience.
+Brands of all sizes with an appetite for innovation and interest in emerging technologies can also benefit from Snapchat AR ads, as a means of diversifying their product offerings and better understanding and connecting with their target audience.

 Marketers need to consider budget allocations and Snapchat’s predominantly millennial user-base to determine whether advertising through Snap AR lenses will deliver measurable results for their brand.
 The most risk-averse approach is to invest a test budget into Snap ads, because the platform offers metrics such as reach, engagement, views and completion rates, it’s easy to monitor whether you’re getting the return you need.